 Roast the Brussels sprouts until they are golden on the flattened sides.
 If you notice that half of your sprouts look deeply golden, it is time to take the tray out and serve your crispy Brussels sprouts.

-What to do with loose Brussels sprout leaves?
+👨🏻🍳 What to serve with Brussels sprouts

 You will lose some leaves when tossing the sprouts.
 If you place them in the oven, they will burn quickly.